ukez15/nordix-nephio/tutorials/starting-with-porch/README.md

 _optional: Configure `porchctl` on your environment_

-1. Either add `porchctl` to your PAT or copy it to a directory already in the path
+1. Either add `porchctl` to your PATH or copy it to a directory already in the path
 ```
 sudo cp ~/work/porch/porch/build/porchctl /usr/local/bin
 ```